javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 */!*
 ```

-As we can see, it's quite easy to do with `get` trap.
+As we can see, it's quite easy to do with a `get` trap.

 We can use `Proxy` to implement any logic for "default" values.

-Imagine, we have a dictionary with phrases along with translations:
+Imagine we have a dictionary, with phrases and their translations:

 ```js run
 let dictionary = {